-Delaware (State or other jurisdiction of incorporation or organization)
+Delaware (State or other jurisdiction of incorporation or organization) 33-1022198 (I.R.S.

-33-1022198 (I.R.S.
 Employer Identification No.)

-1713 Jaggie Fox Way Lexington, Kentucky 40511 (Address, including zip code, of principal executive offices)
+1713 Jaggie Fox Way

+Lexington, Kentucky 40511

+(Address, including zip code, of principal executive offices)
-Registrant's telephone number, including area code: (800) 878-8889

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No $\Box$

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). x Yes $\Box$ No

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one)

-Large accelerated filer x Accelerated filer o Non-accelerated filer o (Do not check if a smaller reporting company) Smaller reporting company o

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act.): Yes 🗆 No x
+Registrant's telephone number, including area code: (800) 878-8889 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes x No □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). x Yes \Box No S a large accelerated filer, an accelerated filer, a non-accelerated fil ated filer" and "smaller reporting company" in Rule 12b-2 of the , , Large accelerated filer x Accelerated filer o Non-accelerated filer o (Do not check if a smaller reporting company) Smaller reporting company o Indicate by check mark whethe er the registrant is a shell compa any (as defined in Rule 12b-2 of the Exchange Act.): Yes \Box No x

-The number of shares outstanding of the registrant's common stock as of July 25, 2011 was 67,095,285 shares.
+The number of shares outstanding of the registrant's common stock as of October 24, 2011 was 65,930,898 shares.